telerik/reporting-docs/knowledge-base/how-to-use-viewer-and-designer-in-vue.md

 ````

 1. Create a new report designer component((e.g. `ReportDesigner.vue`)) and configure the routes accordingly.
-The new component contains a *div* element to hold the report designer object and applies CSS to this element.
+The new component contains a `div` element to hold the report designer object and applies CSS to this element.
 The component calls the [`telerik_WebReportDesigner`]({%slug telerikreporting/report-designer-tools/web-report-designer/web-report-designer-initialization%}) method to create the report viewer with the specified configuration options.
-It is important that the `serviceUrl` option points to the URL of a working [Reporting REST Service]({% slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview %}).
+It is important that the `serviceUrl` option points to the URL of a working [Report Designer REST Service]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications%}#setting-up-the-report-designer-rest-service).

 	````HTML
 <template>
 		<div id="wrd1">...</div>
 	</template>

 	<script>
 		export default {
 		name: "WebReportDesigner",